 Afterward: If they forgive you, thank them; they have just given you a gift.
 In the future, do the best you can to prevent a recurrence of the wrong that was done, and go out of your way to be helpful to them.

-Once you have secured a person’s forgiveness, put a check mark next to his or her name and move on to the next person.
+Once you have secured a person’s forgiveness, put a check mark next to his or her name and move on to the next person on your list.

 Repairing the world one person at a time